DiffEM: Learning from Corrupted Data with Diffusion Models via Expectation Maximization: Experiment Details

 In this experiment, the conditional denoiser network $d_\theta$ is a U-Net \cite{unet}, and we adopt the same experimental setup as \cite{rozet2024learning} for a fair comparison.
 The only major difference in the architecture arises from the fact that our model is conditional and thus for the input we need to feed two images $X_t$ with shape $(32,32,3)$ and $Y$ with shape $(32, 32, 3)$ to the model, we concatenate the images on the third dimension and thus the input shape for the model is $(32, 32, 6)$, the output is also $(32,32,6)$ but in the whole training process we ignore the last three channels of the output.
 The details of network architecture and hyperparameters are presented in \cref{tab:architecture-CIFAR}.

 We apply DiffEM with $K=21$ iterations to train our conditional diffusion model and evaluate its performance for the posterior sampling task as described in \cref{ssec:cifar-10}.
-To evaluate the quality of the reconstructed prior, we also train an unconditional diffusion model with the same architecture on the reconstructed data.
+To evaluate the quality of the reconstructed data distribution, we also train an unconditional diffusion model with the same architecture on the reconstructed data.
 We compute the Inception Score (IS) \cite{salimans2016improvedtechniquestraininggans} and the Fréchet Inception Distance (FID) \cite{NIPS2017_8a1d6947} using the torch-fidelity package \citep{obukhov2021high}, and \DINO~\citep{oquab2023dinov2,stein2023exposing} and \FDINF~\citep{chong2020effectively} using the codebase from \citep{stein2023exposing}.
-The results are presented in \cref{tab:Masking-results-merged}.
+The results are presented in \cref{tab:Masking-results-merged} and \cref{tab:additional-evals}.
 We also note that the results of EM-MMPS are obtained with 32 iterations, following the original setup of \citet{rozet2024learning}.

-As an illustration, we also plot the evolution of the IS and FID during DiffEM iterations, demonstrating that DiffEM monotonically improves the quality of the reconstructed prior, in accordance with our theoretical results (\cref{lem:EM-improve}).
+As an illustration, we also plot the evolution of the IS and FID during DiffEM iterations, demonstrating that DiffEM monotonically improves the quality of the reconstructed data distribution, in accordance with our theoretical results (\cref{lem:EM-improve}).

 \paragraph{Experiments with higher corruption} In addition, we perform experiments on CIFAR-10 with corruption probability $\rho=0.9$ (i.e., $90\%$ of the pixels are randomly deleted) and present the results in \cref{tab:cifar-90-results}.
 Under such high corruptions, DiffEM also consistently outperforms EM-MMPS~\citep{rozet2024learning}.